 All behavioral segments provide a more complete picture of the customer journey.
 Whether or not a consumer makes a purchase, this information can help you tailor your brand’s message and product to align with consumers’ expectations.

 Behavioral segments prompt more questions than they answer.
 Psychographic segments attempt to answer the “why” behind those questions.

-All other segment data is rooted in fact.
-These data points create the outline of your buyer persona.
-Emotion and feeling define psychographics and provide the color to that image, giving your business the opportunity to inject personality into its messaging.
+All other segment data is rooted in fact, outlining your buyer persona.
+Emotion and feeling define psychographics and provide the color to that image, allowing your business to inject personality into its messaging.

 Assess your product.
 Define its function, target audience and unique selling points.
 You should already have an idea of who will purchase it and why, but a more detailed analysis will provide more specific segments.
 Consider a SWOT analysis to fully explore your market share and branding opportunities.

 Solomon suggests using the market as an impetus for creating a product.
 “Identify an unmet need that people you can reach [have], and then work backward to develop the offering that’s going to fit their needs,” Solomon advised.

 Your ideal customer can’t be everyone.
 Create a buyer persona with as many specifics as possible to guide your segmentation questions.
 Do any groups among your audience already fit its description?
 Reconsider your product’s purpose and messaging if the original persona doesn’t represent your customer segments.